 All the logical disk volumes available to the NVR are displayed here.
-To delete a disk volume, select one from the list and press the [Delete] button and press [Yes] to confirm.
-You can also perform quick format on the selected disk volume by pressing [Format], or perform disk check to fix any file system errors by pressing the [Check] button.
+To delete a disk volume, select one from the list and press the [Volume Deletion] button and press [Yes] to confirm.
+You can also perform quick format on the selected disk volume by pressing [FORMAT NOW], or perform disk check to fix any file system errors by pressing the [Check Now] button.
+When a RAID-1 disk volume is found to be invalid or faulty (for whatever reason), the system will report its status as "Degraded"; in this case, select the faulty RAID-1 disk volume and press the [RAID-1 Repair] button, and the system will attempt to fix the faulty RAID-1 volume by dumping the data from the working disk volume onto another disk volume.